North Korea's new ICBM likely broke up upon re-entry, US official says

 - State media declared the Hwasong-15 missile its "most powerful ICBM"

-(CNN)An intercontinental ballistic missile that North Korea said could reach the "whole" mainland of the United States likely broke up upon re-entry into the earth's atmosphere, a US official said Saturday.
+(CNN)An intercontinental ballistic missile that North Korea said could reach the "whole" mainland of the United States likely broke up upon re-entry into Earth's atmosphere, a US official said Saturday.

 North Korea on Tuesday broke a two-month lull in weapons testing.
 It launched an advanced intercontinental ballistic missile, the Hwasong-15, that state-controlled media described as the "most powerful ICBM" carrying a "super-large heavy warhead" to unprecedented heights of almost 4,500 kilometers (2,800 miles).

-Technical analysis of the missile flight is still ongoing but the US official said "the North Koreans had problems with re-entry. "
+Technical analysis of the missile flight is ongoing, but the US official said "the North Koreans had problems with re-entry. "

 Coupled with the rogue regime's need to master missile guidance and targeting, the re-entry failure underscores the challenges facing the country's weapons program, according to the official.